Over the past year I have gone through quite a lot.

 Now, I wasn’t into the idea of a deep peel, I just wanted to start out with something light.

-I looked up locations in the city and found something with good reviews that didn’t looks like a dump or a spa.
+I looked up locations in the city and found something with good reviews that didn’t look like a dump or a spa.

 I then made my appointment at SKN in Yaletown for a consult.